Get

 Dog food that meets the AAFCO’s nutritional requirements is considered “complete and balanced.”
 It has at least the minimum requirement for the essential nutrients, each in the proper proportion, giving you confidence that you’re fulfilling all your dog’s dietary needs.

-2. Choose Based on Life Stage and Body Type
+2. Choose Based on Life Stage or Not?

 Dogs need varying nutrient profiles based on their developmental stage and breed.
-For instance, growing puppies need more nutrients like protein, fat, and calcium to complement their growth and development, while senior dogs may need less fat and protein to prevent weight gain.
-Larger breeds will need less calcium and phosphorus to promote healthy growth, while small breeds may need fewer calories.
+For instance, growing small and medium-sized breed puppies need more nutrients like protein, fat, and calcium to complement their growth and development, while the minimal requirements for adult dogs to maintain their body are less.
+Larger breed puppies will need less calcium and phosphorus to promote healthy growth and prevent the development of bone and joint issues.
 Foods will have clear labels like “Small breed formula,” “For large breeds,” or “Adult stages” to help you decide.

-Talk to Your Vet to Choose the Right Dog Food
+Talk to a Vet to Choose the Right Dog Food

 Generally, you want dog food designed for your dog’s breed and life stage.
 Timing the transition from one life stage food to the next can change depending on the breed of dog and any health conditions.

-You can talk to your vet to help you decide when to change which lifestage to feed and when.
+You can talk to a vet to help you decide which life stage to feed and when to change it.

 3. Check the Guaranteed Analysis (and Do the Math)